A machine learning solver for high-dimensional integrals: Solving Kolmogorov PDEs by stochastic weighted minimization and stochastic gradient descent through a high-order weak approximation scheme of SDEs with Malliavin weights: Algorithm Numerical examples

 The results are plotted in Figure 2.
 We again check that WA2.0 and WA3.0 attain second and third-order convergence.
 The schemes WA2.0 and WA3.0 give enough accuracy with smaller number of time steps with short runtimes.
-Actually, WA3.0 with $n=2^2$ with batch size $M=1024$ is computed with runtime $60.18$s, while EM with MC paths $10^6$ and $n=2^{9}$ takes $3767.60$s to be the same error level.
+Actually, WA3.0 with $n=2^2$, batch size $M=1024$ with iteration steps $J=2000$ and $J=4000$ are computed with runtime $30.33$s ($J=2000$) and $60.18$s ($J=4000$) respectively, while EM ML with $n=2^{9}$, batch size $M=1024$ with iteration steps $J=2000$ and $J=4000$ take $2328.77$s ($J=2000$) and $4702.91$s ($J=4000$) (also EM MC with $n=2^{9}$ and paths $10^6$ (using matrix computation with NumPy) takes $2483.44$s) to be the same error level.

 Through the experiments, we have checked that the machine learning-based high-order weak approximation can be a new computation method for high-dimensional integrals.